shreyaghosh-2016/shreyawebsite/content/publication/compass/index.md

 ---
-title: 'Clock Against Chaos: Dynamic Assessment and Temporal Intervention in Reducing Misinformation Propagation'
+title: 'Analysis of Elephant Movement in Sub-Saharan Africa: Ecological, Climatic, and Conservation Perspectives'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Matthew Hines
+  - Gregory Glatzer
   - admin
   - Prasenjit Mitra
-  - Preslav Nakov

 # Author notes (optional)

-date: '2024-06-01T00:00:00Z'
+date: '2023-06-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).